Types of electric car charging cables: a complete guide

 At public charging stations, the required cable depends on whether the station offers AC or DC charging.
 For fast charging on longer journeys, DC stations with CCS2, and in some cases CHAdeMO, are typically used.

 Understanding this context is key to answering the question of which charging cable you need for your electric car.
+Need more help?
+Read our article about 'which charging cable should I choose'.

 Check out our products